 , North Korean dictator Kim Jong Un said the country had "entered the final stages of preparation for the test launch" of an intercontinental ballistic missile (ICBM) that could threaten the US mainland.

-This week, Pyongyang upped the threat
+In early January, Pyongyang upped the threat

 , saying it could launch such a missile "at any time and anywhere."